parrotassassin15/eCPPT/Buffer-Overflow-Prep/Lab-Machine/Lab-Notes.md

 <img src="/images/msfconsole.png" >

-As you can see the exploit did not work ( This is because it just crashed the application so we are gonna remake this mannually )
+As you can see, the exploit did not work ( This is because it just crashed the application so, we are going to remake this manually )

 ### I Attached The Program to Immunity Debugger